The care of your new tattoo during the first few days will determine its appearance in the future.

 go in a lake, tub, pool, etc. These all contain bacteria.

-expose your new tattoo to direct sunlight. is includes tanning beds.
+expose your new tattoo to direct sunlight.
+This includes tanning beds.
 A high SPF sunscreen will protect the crispness/longevity of your tattoo in the future.

 Enjoy your new tattoo!
 If you have any questions, please do not hesitate to contact your artist.